danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 "...half-awake, unable to distinguish the virtual from the real"
 "...counterfeit unreality"
-[How much of the internet is fake?](http://nymag.com/intelligencer/2018/12/how-much-of-the-internet-is-fake.html) The only satisfactions available are the satisfactions of reality, which are themselves frustrating.
+[How much of the internet is fake?](http://nymag.com/intelligencer/2018/12/how-much-of-the-internet-is-fake.html)
-_ Adam Phillips

 "Round Robins are a method of recording a number of performances of the same sample so that when playing repeated notes in fast succession you don't get